TheUsefulLists/UsefulMods/README.md

 Join our [discord](https://discord.gg/8nzHYhVUQS) or submit an issue (or a pull request fixing it!)

 [![Bisect Hosting Image](https://raw.githubusercontent.com/TheUsefulLists/assets/main/Images/Promo.png)](https://bisecthosting.com/UsefulLists)
 We have partnered with BisectHosting this is an exciting step for us.
-All money earned from this will go to the staff of UsefulLists, Not including myself (Kevsky)
+All money earned from this will go to the staff of UsefulLists, not including myself (Kevsky).
 ___

 ## Disclaimer